 Almost every AoE attack has Friendly Fire.
 There are no tactical conditions under which you can ever trust companions' AI to use AoE spells or bombs, and the few situations you can lay an AoE trap without your companions stumbling in are still very tricky to set up.
 One reason Blood Wound is so overpowered is its lack of Friendly Fire.

 The spell combination Storm of the Century is this trope in spades.
 In order to pull this off, you must cast two of the longest casting time spells a mage can know (Blizzard and Tempest, and you almost need a Spirit Healer skill named Spell Might).
 Good luck getting them both off without interruption since every foe on the map immediately knows where the caster is.
 If you do pull it off, it does a very impressive amount of damage - which also suffers from the Friendly Fire issue, and you'll spend more mana than a muscle car spends gas.
+Of course, exploiting the game's Artificial Stupidity can help make it less impractical, and the targeting issue is a lot less pronounced when using mouse-and-keyboard controls on the PC.

 Awesome Moment of Crowning: The player's monarch of choice gets one.
 The PC also gets one six months later, if Alistair or Anora were persuaded to marry him/her; it's not shown, however.